 What is Azure File Sync?

-Azure File Sync enables you to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of a Windows file server.
-While some users might opt to keep a full copy of their data locally, Azure File Sync additionally has the ability to transform Windows Server into a quick cache of your Azure file share.
-You can use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
+Although you can opt to keep a full copy of your data locally, Azure File Sync can transform Windows Server into a quick cache of an Azure file share.
+You can use any protocol that's available on Windows Server to access your data locally, including Server Message Block (SMB), Network File System (NFS), and File Transfer Protocol over SSL/TLS (FTPS).
 You can have as many caches as you need across the world.

 Benefits of Azure File Sync